mvolkmann/blog/src/tailwind.md

 | `lg` | 1024px      |
 | `xl` | 1280px      |

-Since these specify `min-width` values, a mobile-first approach is used.
+These specify `min-width` values, so a mobile-first approach is used.

 Precede Tailwind CSS class names with a breakpoint name and a colon to only apply the CSS class when the screen/window width is greater than or equal to the corresponding `min-width` value.
 For example: `lg:m-4` applies a margin of `1rem` only if the screen/window width is greater than or equal to `1024px`.

+Class names with no breakpoint prefix are used when the screen/window width is smaller than the largest prefix used.
+For example `text-red md:text-green` makes the text red for all widths less than 768px and green for all widths greater than or equal to 768px.

+To show an element only when on a mobile device, use `md:hidden`.
+To hide an element when on a mobile device, use `hidden md:block`.

+This approach for making UIs responsive is easier than writing CSS media queries.

 The breakpoint values can be overridden by modifying the `tailwind.config.js` file as shown in the [Configuration](#configuration) section.